© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Hydro-Electric Power in Brazil (Part 2)

 In few regions are natural conditions so favourable for the production of hydro-electric power as in the Serra do Mar, Sao Paulo, Brazil.
-How this natural feature has been used to obtain power from the waters of the range is told by Rolt Hammond in this chapter.
-The article is concluded from part 50, and it is the eighth article in the series Wonders of Water Power.
+How this natural feature has been used to obtain power from the waters of the range is told in this chapter.

 Automatic Coin Machines

 Millions of coins are used annually to operate “automatic” machines for issuing goods, tickets, gas or electricity, or for entertainment purposes.
 Many of these devices are electrically operated and certain ticket issuing machines not only print the tickets but also deliver the correct change.
 Everyone is familiar with the so-called automatic machines operated by the insertion of coins, which may be seen in railway stations, in shops, in places of entertainment and in the home.
 The mechanical construction of these machines, however, is not so widely understood.
 Yet their mechanisms are fine examples of the engineer’s ingenuity.
 In many of London’s underground stations there are ticket-issuing machines, in which a number of coins may be simultaneously inserted; yet only the appropriate ticket and the correct change will be delivered.
-These and similar types of machines are described in this chapter by Sidney Howard.
+These and similar types of machines are described in this chapter.

 You can read more on Ticket and Change Machines in Railway Wonders of the World.